 Paper 1, from Part IB of the Philosophy Tripos.
 There is a maximum cap of 12 students taking Philosophy papers across the 2nd year (this could be 12 on one paper, or a mix, or equal split between PHIL papers on offer).

-This will be a new paper for Philosophy in 2019-20, and full details are still being finalised.
-The paper will cover the topics below.
+This paper covers the following topics: